Chris Catalyst

 Chris Catalyst is a British rock guitarist, known for his work with the Sisters of Mercy, Ugly Kid Joe, Ginger Wildheart, Terrorvision, the Professionals, Mariachi El Bronx, the Scaramanga Six and his own band, Eureka Machines, as well as his more recent solo career.
-In 2022, he confirmed that he has been a 'Nameless Ghoul' that tours with the Swedish metal band Ghost.
+In 2022, he confirmed that he was a 'Nameless Ghoul' that toured with the Swedish rock band Ghost.

 Career

 The Sisters of Mercy

 Catalyst joined the Sisters of Mercy as rhythm guitarist and backing singer in 2005.

 Despite collaborating with Andrew on the first new Sisters material in almost a decade, in 2019, frustrated with Eldritch's slow-paced work ethic, and becoming more busy and successful with his own projects, Catalyst stepped down from the band.

 Chris rejoined the band for their Autumn 2023 European tour, performing the duties of the Nurse (operator of the Doktor Avalanche drum machine).

 Eureka Machines

 In 2007, Catalyst started the group Eureka Machines, singing and playing guitar again, as well as writing the songs.

 Debut album Do Or Die was released in September 2008 on the Wrath Records label.
 It received a five-star review in national newspaper The Sun.
 Do or Die also gained positive reviews from Kerrang!, Classic Rock, Rock Sound, Leeds Guide, Sandman magazine, No Title magazine and Black Velvet Fanzine.
 Catalyst recorded and mixed the album from his home studio.

 It was followed by the second album Champion The Underdog in May 2011, which was supported by tours in both the UK and Europe.
 This was recorded and mixed by Catalyst and Jason Edwards.
 The Sun once again awarded a positive review, saying 'Eureka Machines could be the best band you've never heard'.

 In 2012, the band appeared in the British soap opera Emmerdale, playing at a fictional music festival, filmed as part of the soap's 40th birthday celebrations.
 It was Catalyst's second appearance on Emmerdale, following his 2004 appearance as a Dingle at a family party.
 The band reverted to crowdfunding for their third release, Remain In Hope, released following a successful campaign on PledgeMusic in February 2013.
 This was promoted with tours supporting the Wildhearts and Gogol Bordello.
 This album was recorded and mixed by Catalyst and Andy Hawkins at Cottage Road in Leeds.